Mattress recycling laws and regulations in the US

 California

-California's Used Mattress Recovery and Recycling Act requires mattress retailers to offer free take-back services for used mattresses to customers when a new mattress is purchased.
+California's Used Mattress Recovery and Recycling Act from 2013 requires that all mattress retailers (including online sales) offer free take-back services for used mattresses to customers when a new mattress is purchased.
 It also establishes a recycling fee for each mattress sold in the state, which funds the mattress recycling program.
+Consumers can drop off used mattresses at designated collection sites for recycling.

 Connecticut

-As per Connecticut's mattress recycling law, the mattress manufacturers need to establish and finance a mattress recycling program.
-Retailers must collect a fee from customers at the point of sale, which goes towards supporting the program.
+As per Connecticut's mattress recycling law, retailers must collect a fee from customers at the point of sale, which goes towards supporting the program.
+Consumers can drop off used mattresses at designated collection sites for recycling.

 Oregon

-Oregon implemented the Oregon Mattress Recycling Program, which requires mattress manufacturers to establish and operate a mattress recycling system.
-Consumers can also drop off used mattresses at designated collection sites for recycling.
+Oregon implemented the Oregon Mattress Recycling Program, the mattress manufacturers established a mattress recycling program funded through a visible point-of-sale fee collected by retailers for each new mattress sold.
+Consumers can drop off used mattresses at designated collection sites for recycling.

 Rhode Island

-The above information is accurate and up to date as of June 2023.
-However, it is important to note that mattress recycling regulations can vary across different states and may change over time.
-Therefore, it is always recommended to verify the current mattress recycling laws and programs in your specific state by checking with local authorities, government agencies, or relevant organizations.
-They can provide the most accurate and up-to-date information regarding the newest regulations and practices in your area.
+The above information is accurate as of September 2025.
+However, mattress recycling regulations can vary by state and may change over time.
+It is always recommended to verify the current mattress recycling laws and programs in your specific state by consulting local authorities, government agencies, or relevant organizations, which can provide the most up-to-date guidance.
+While the International Sleep Products Association is actively advocating for mattress recycling legislation in states such as Massachusetts, New York, and New Jersey, none of the states you have listed have enacted such laws.

 Why mattress recycling is becoming so important?